 What do you now know about the brand besides the product or service itself?

 Of course, every customer is different.
-But you can't create a customer journey map for every single one—and you don't need to.
-Instead, you can segment your audience and then create customer personas.
-Then you only need to create a map for each persona.
+But you can't create a customer journey map for every individual—and you don't need to.
+Instead, you can segment your audience into customer personas and create a map for each.

 Customer journey map template